Cybersecurity for Financial Services

-Nettitude has a strong alignment to the financial services sector and have a dedicated team of professionals that are solely focused on delivering services for this segment.
-Through focused research initiatives, we deliver tailored services that focus on:
+Nettitude has a strong alignment to the financial services sector and have a dedicated team of professionals that are solely focused on delivering services for this industry.

-- Payment networks and payment applications software and services
+Payment networks and

 In our labs, we reverse engineer hardware and software systems to identify zero-day vulnerabilities that are specifically aligned to the financial services sector.
 These are frequently leveraged by our technical assurance teams when we deliver sophisticated red teaming and attack simulation services.

 Nettitude delivers some of the most sophisticated red teaming and attack simulation services to its clients globally.
 Our services extend much further than just focusing on identifying defensive vulnerabilities.
 Through extensive experience in delivering services to the financial services sector, we can also provide robust guidance on how to detect and respond to financial services-oriented threat actors.

 Nettitude delivers services that align with the following financial services initiatives: